 Joanne Olson is thrilled her eyebrows are back.

-Recently diagnosed and treated for ovarian cancer, Olson gave a moving speech about hope to a crowd at Hammond Stadium during the 32nd annual Terry Fox Run on Sunday.
+Recently diagnosed and treated for ovarian cancer, Olson gave a moving speech about hope to hundreds of people in Hammond Stadium at the 32nd annual Terry Fox Run today.

 This year the Terry Fox Foundation is providing $5 million for ovarian cancer programs that are geared towards changing the way ovarian cancer is diagnosed.

-It has been 32 years since Terry Fox attempted to run across Canada in his Marathon of Hope and for 32 years the annual Terry Fox Run in Maple Ridge has continued to grow.
+It has been 32 years since Terry Fox attempted to run across Canada in his Marathon of Hope and for 32 years the annual Terry Fox Run in Maple Ridge continues to grow.

 Terry was diagnosed with osteogenic sarcoma and his right leg was amputated above the knee.